amanzi/amanzi/docs/input_spec/ATSNativeSpec_dev.rst

 Function
 ===================

+ Function: base class for all functions of space and time.
 Analytic, algabraic functions of space and time are used for a variety of purposes, including boundary conditions, initial conditions, and independent variables.